Pink Shirt Day is Wednesday, February 24

 Anti-Bullying Day, also known as Pink Shirt Day, takes place Wednesday, February 24, 2016.
-It provides an opportunity for people around the world to take a stand against bullying.
+Bullying affects people of all age groups, backgrounds and genders online, at school or at work.
+40% of Canadian workers experience bullying on a weekly basis, and 47% of Canadian parents report having a child victim of bullying.
+Pink Shirt Day provides an opportunity for people around the world to take a stand against bullying.
 Wearing pink is a message to spread kindness and respect, not just on Pink Shirt Day, but for the entire year.

 The City of Victoria is participating in Pink Shirt Day and invites the public and City staff to: